-- Criminal Investigator to investigate all incidents affecting faculty, staff, and visitors on the campus of Tougaloo College - Provides escorts in emergency situations - Responds to all calls for service requested by the campus community - Make law enforcement reports on offenses that occur on the campus - Assists outside law enforcement agencies with investigations involving College members - Provides law enforcement personnel for events occurring on the campus - Crime Prevention provides safety information to campus groups, organizations, classroom presentations and conducts security surveys - Provides routine patrol on the campus 24 hours a day, seven days a week - Formulates policy and procedures to enhance the safety and security for the campus community - Works cooperatively with other law enforcement agencies with presentations on drug awareness, selfdefense, date rape, and makes referrals to other social agencies provides counseling, referrals, educational programs, and other assistance to students, faculty, and staff who seek help with alcohol and other substance related problems.
+- Criminal Investigator to investigate all incidents affecting faculty, staff, and visitors on the campus of Tougaloo College. - Provide escorts in emergency situations. - Responds to all calls for service requested by the campus community. - Make law enforcement reports on offenses that occur on the campus. - Assists outside law enforcement agencies with investigations involving College members. - Provides law enforcement personnel for events occurring on the campus. - Crime Prevention provides safety information to campus groups, organizations, and classroom presentations and conducts security surveys. - Provides routine patrol on the campus 24 hours a day, seven days a week. - Formulates policies and procedures to enhance the safety and security of the campus community. - Works cooperatively with other law enforcement agencies with presentations on drug awareness, selfdefense, and date rape and makes referrals to other social agencies.